fourTheorem/slic-watch/RELEASING.md

 In order to release a new version of the project:

-  - update the package version in the top level `package.json`
-  - run `npm run lerna:sync` to synchronise that version across all the sub packages
+  - update the package version with `npm version <version> -ws` to apply that version across all sub packages
   - push these changes
   - draft a new release in GitHub (the CI will do the publish to npm)